luontola/web-intro/css.md

 ## Custom styles

+We could set the visual style for each HTML element individually, but that quickly becomes a lot of work.
+Instead, in a CSS file we can *in one place* change the visual style of *all* elements on the web site.
+For example we can say that all headings should be red.
+If we want only some elements to look different, we can give them a name with *CSS classes* and give them a different visual style.
+For example there are many pictures on the web site, but the profile picture has a colored border.

 To have a place where to add our own CSS, create a file `style.css` with the following content.